quang-do-se/aws-certs/devops/study-note.md

 - Receiving CloudTrail log files from multiple accounts: https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html
   - Need to set up S3 bucket policy for other accounts to put logs there

+- CloudTrail logs can take up to 15 minutes to record an event.

 ----------

 ### Kinesis